had-nu/appsec-framework/docs/Part-I/1-Cap1Introducao.md

 Application Security (AppSec) has become a fundamental pillar in modern software development, permeating all aspects of the development life cycle and establishing itself as an indispensable component of an effective enterprise cybersecurity strategy. [[1]](#ref-1)

 Security breaches in applications  can lead to severe consequences consequences, including the exfiltration of confidential data, reputational damage, and significant financial losses. [[2]](#ref-2) [[3]](#ref-3) Therefore, integrating security practices in the early stages of development is a crucial step towards ensuring the production of more reliable, resilient, and secure applications against cyberattacks.
+In the context of evolving cyber threats, this practice emphasizes embedding security measures throughout the software development lifecycle (SDLC), moving away from traditional methodologies that often treated security as an afterthought.

 According to Veracode’s 2023 State of Software Security report, over 74% of applications analysed revealed at least one security flaw during checks conducted in the past 12 months.
 Of these, around 69% exhibited at least one vulnerability listed in the OWASP Top 10, and approximately 56% contained vulnerabilities featured in the CWE Top 25.
 Among these, 19.2% were classified as critical in severity according to the CVSS ranking. [[4]]